Frequently asked questions by those considering a Doctor of Philosophy (Arts) or a Masters by Research.

 International students should apply online through the Study Graduate research International applications web page.

 Please visit our How to apply web page and ensure you have completed the steps listed in the Application Checklist before applying.

 When should I lodge my application for entry?

 For important dates and information about applying for a graduate research degree please visit our Application deadlines web page.

 Who should I contact about the supervision of my research project?

 For more information about identifying your research interests and seeking potential supervisors please visit our How to apply web page.

 What are the tuition fees for graduate research programs?

 Domestic students do not pay tuition fees for research study.
 These students are offered graduate research places under the Commonwealth Government's Research Training Program (RTP).

-International student should consult the Future Students Admissions and applications Fees web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).
+International students should consult the Study Fees web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).